-More than half of respondents said their motivation for doing so was a contractual requirement.
-Therefore, one would expect to find that dispute resolution clauses are a common feature of business contracts and that such clauses would be discussed in the academic literature for the guidance of ADR users and contract drafters alike.
+The most recent survey concerning the use of an alternative dispute resolution clause by Fortune 1000 companies found that 98% used mediation, 83% used arbitration, and 51% used mediation arbitration within the last three years.
+More than half of the respondents said their motivation for doing so was a contractual requirement.
+Therefore, one would expect to find that dispute resolution clauses are a common feature of business contracts and that such clauses would be discussed in the academic literature for the guidance of alternative dispute resolution users and contract drafters alike.

 With rare exceptions, however, studies on ADR in contracts focus on arbitration, choice of law, and choice of forum clauses.
-The use of arbitration clauses varies widely not only by the type of contract but by the study consulted.
+The use of arbitration clauses varies widely not only by the type of contract but also by the study consulted.

 Despite these limitations, the available data focusing on ADR clauses rather than simply arbitration reveals a number of striking weaknesses in current contractual drafting practices.
 The remainder of this article will discuss these weaknesses and what an ideal ADR clause should contain.

-The language of the ADR clauses studied is significant because the scope of that language limits the arbitrator’s jurisdiction to determine a given controversy.
-A given dispute is arbitrable only if the language of the arbitration agreement makes it so.
-Approximately 60% of the agreement used some minor variation of the conventional language assigning disputes “arising out of or relating to the contract” to arbitration – and therefore to any other dispute resolution process contained in the ADR clause.
+The language of the ADR dispute resolution clause studied is significant because the scope of that language limits the arbitrator’s jurisdiction to determine a given controversy.
+A given dispute is arbitrable only if the language of the agreement makes it so.
+Approximately 60% of the agreement used some minor variation of the conventional language assigning dispute resolution clauses as “arising out of or relating to the contract” to arbitration – and therefore to any other dispute resolution procedures contained in the ADR clause.

 Torts and statutory claims, as well as controversies arising out of unrelated contracts or pre-dating the subject contract, would not be considered arbitrable.
 Of course, this could be the result of a deliberate choice.
 The parties may prefer that a court determine non-contractual claims.
-Counsel should use the broadest possible language, consistent with the intent of the parties.
+Counsel should use the broadest possible language in local contract laws, consistent with the intent of the parties.

 Seventy-five percent of the contractual dispute resolution clauses studied were escalation clauses.
 That is, there was more than one step in the process of resolving conflict.
-But only about seven percent of Escalation clauses in the data set included mediation.
+However, only about seven percent of escalation clauses in the data set included mediation.
 The rest went directly from some form of negotiation to arbitration.

-The failure to use mediation as a precondition to arbitration Is a serious error.
+The failure to use mediation as a precondition to arbitration is a serious error.
 Research shows that rights-based dispute resolution processes cost more than interest-based approaches.
-While imperfect information leads to the “negotiator’s dilemma“ (sharing interests may lead to agreement or even increase the available profits, but doing so exposes the open party to the risk that a rival won’t reciprocate, using the information to claim value instead, A trained mediator can both promote parties’ use of interest-based bargaining and keep sensitive information confidential.
+While imperfect information leads to the “negotiator’s dilemma“ (sharing interests may lead to agreement or even increase the available profits, doing so exposes the open party to the risk that a rival won’t reciprocate, using the information to claim value instead, A trained mediator can both promote parties’ use of interest-based bargaining and keep sensitive information confidential.